 2. Take advantage of Single File Components

-Single File Components (SFCs) allow us to define reusable templates and separate parts of our app into manageable pieces.
-But to make that possible we have to build required tools such as Webpack or Browserify to use Single File Components.
+These SFCs allow us to define reusable templates and separate parts of our app into manageable pieces.
+But to make that possible, we have to build required tools such as Webpack or Browserify to use Single File Components.

 3. Optimize global plugins